theNewDynamic/oregonsadventurecoast.com/content/gallery.md

   image: ''

 ---
-If you are media or a meeting planner looking to download images, we have an amazing collection of assets you can peruse.

-**Instructions:**

-1. Contact us at [info@OregonsAdventureCoast.com](mailto:info@OregonsAdventureCoast.com).
-Please clearly state your intended usage for our records, and the specific image you would like to use.
+If you are media or a meeting planner looking for images, we have a wonderful collection of assets to consider.
+Contact us at [info@OregonsAdventureCoast.com](mailto:info@OregonsAdventureCoast.com).
+Please clearly state your intended usage for our records, and the specific image you would like to use.Once your request is approved, you will receive a download link for a high res, non-watermarked image.
-2. Someone will review your request.
-3. Once your request is approved, you will receive a download link for a high res, non-watermarked image.

 Thank you for your interest in our beautiful area!